 Vegans love to advocate their cause because it means fewer animals are being slaughtered with each new adherent.
 Lowering the barriers to entry is something many vegans would support.
 But, since organic food limits itself to a relative standard of natural purity, there are added costs in producing organic food.
 Modern biotech agricultural solutions can help reduce expensive inputs and labor for farmers, thereby reducing cost to consumers.
 Inexpensive, tasty vegan food options are a win for the cause.
 If there were a vegan product that tasted just as good and cheaper than the animal version, what consumer wouldn’t opt for the vegan version?
 Because organic foods are more expensive, this makes veganism that much less possible and practical1 for no good reason at all.

 While vegans avoid animal products altogether, they also care about welfare issues and wish to reduce animals’ suffering.
-For organic farms though, antibiotics that provide relief for sick animals are not allowed.
-Instead, health practices for animals in their care rely in part upon quack homeopathic remedies.
+For organic farms though, antibiotics that provide relief for sick animals & vaccines made with genetic engineering to protect them from disease are not allowed.
+Instead, health practices for animals in their care rely in part (or mandatorily first) upon quack homeopathic remedies.
 It’s one thing to make a personal choice to employ such remedies upon yourself, but to impose that upon another creature without regard to proven scientific efficacy is a despicable practice no vegan should stand behind.
 Withholding modern medical treatments from animals within organic’s care is worse than the unnatural bogeyman.
 It’s cruel and unjust, it’s not vegan.

 Plants require nitrogen.
 Specifically, plants that are farmed for people to eat require nitrogen-containing fertilizer.
 Even though our atmosphere contains a whole lotta nitrogen, plants can’t use it unless it’s “fixed” into a form that is available to them biologically.
 Agriculture struggled with finding abundant sources of nitrogen until we figured out a way to harvest that from the atmosphere.
 But this synthetic fertilizer is not natural enough for organic, so it is forbidden.
-Much organic-allowed fertilizer is in the form of cow manure, including nitrogen that comes from non-organic feed.
+Much organic-allowed fertilizer is in the form of animal parts such as fish, blood and bone meal, and cow manure.
+The manure is interesting because the only reason it has nitrogen in the first place is because it’s in the non-organic feed.
 Somehow nitrogen becomes more natural once it’s passed through the bodies of animals so they’re cheating on their own standards.
 Is your head spinning yet?

 If animal-derived products used in processing like bone char with sugar or isinglass with beer is a vegan issue then maybe Veganic is the only option.
 But that I think is the wrong direction and misses the point of veganism.
 Shouldn’t we be encouraging the use of non-animal-derived inputs while maximizing the outputs?
 To do that we should implement every tool at our disposal but that’s not the way organic rolls.
 Manure-based fertilizer is animal-derived, not vegan.